palant/palant.info/content/articles/dear-mozilla-please-stop-spamming/index.md

 ---
-title: "Dear Mozilla, please stop spamming!"
-date: 2019-04-03T21:26:47+02:00
-description: Detailing Mozilla's failures to send newsletters only to users who actually opted in.
 categories:
 - mozilla
+date: 2019-04-03 19:26:47
+description: Detailing Mozilla's failures to send newsletters only to users who actually opted in.
+lastmod: '2019-04-05 06:12:26'
+title: Dear Mozilla, please stop spamming!
 ---

 Dear Mozilla, of course I learned about your new file sharing project from the news.
 But it seems that you wanted to be really certain, so today I got this email: